-The Bavarians are through to Saturday's showpiece and will face Raja Casablanca, who are only involved in the competition as a representative of host nation Morocco.
+The Bavarians are through to Saturday's showpiece and will face Raja Casablanca, which is only involved in the competition as a representative of host nation Morocco.

 And asked whether he would be happy to see Pep Guardiola's men lift the trophy, Klopp insisted he would not be donning a Bayern shirt for the occasion.